Do Commercially Available Inoculants Work on New Saline Tolerant Alfalfa Varieties?

 - To investigate the effect of continuous selection of alfalfa for improved salt tolerance on root nodule formation, and alfalfa agronomic performance under salt stress.

-- To quantify effect of salt tolerant rhizobium on alfalfa growth under salt stress as compared to a generic strain.
+- To quantify effect of a salt tolerant bacterium on alfalfa growth under salt stress as compared to a common inoculant.

 What they will do

-Researchers want to test to see if new varieties of salinity tolerant alfalfa respond more favorably to salt tolerant inoculants than previously available alfalfa varieties.
-In this greenhouse trial they will compare 4 different alfalfa varieties (3 newly developed salt tolerant varieties and Halo-II) at 3 different salinity levels.
-Within those they will test non-inoculated alfalfa, inoculation with a generic strain, inoculation with salt tolerant bacteria H. Maura or co-inoculation with a generic strain as well as H. Maura.
+In this study, researchers tested to see if new breeding materials of salinity tolerant alfalfa respond better to salt tolerant inoculants than previously available alfalfa cultivars.
+In this greenhouse trial, they compared 3 newly developed salt tolerant breeding populations and Halo-II alfalfa at three different salinity levels.
+Within those, they tested non-inoculated alfalfa, inoculation with a common strain (Ensifer meliloti) for biological N fixation, inoculation with a salt tolerant bacteria (Halomonas maura or co-inoculation with the common strain as well as H. Maura.